Visualising probabilistic graphical models

 A few things I learned: To make subscripts, you have to use HTML code.… it is not possible to do double-subscripts.
 Also, the double-edges node is made completely manually by placing an empty ellipse above another. […] A final limitation is that arrowhead sizes cannot be changed.
 You can, however, zoom.
 Therefore, your very first decision has to be the arrowhead size.
 Zoom so that it is appropriate and make your graphical model.

-As far as I can tell, the style is useful for diagnostics but doesn’t match the more polished look I would use for a publication.
-I should probably look deeper.
+As far as I can tell, its style is useful for diagnostics but doesn’t match the more polished look I’d use for a publication.
+I should probably dig deeper.

 flowchart.fun (source) is a flowcharting tool that we can use for DAGs.
-Documentation and project goals are sparse.
+The documentation and project goals are sparse.

 TETRAD, the graph inference software, can also visualize structural equation models.

-It does what it says on the tin, especially if we want to make convnets look pretty: HarisIqbal88/PlotNeuralNet: Latex code for making neural networks diagrams.
+It does what it says on the tin, especially if we want to make convnets look pretty: HarisIqbal88/PlotNeuralNet: LaTeX code for making neural network diagrams.

 Breitling.
 2010. dagR: A Suite of R Functions for Directed Acyclic Graphs.”
 Epidemiology.